chbrown/autoauth/README.md

 In general, the process works like this:

 1. You create an "App" on the endpoint, i.e., Twitter.
 This is done on via the endpoint's website.
 This App usually comes with an App Key and an App Secret.
 Most likely, it will only ever have one user: your personal account.
-2. You then add your user to this App via AutoAuth.
+2. You then add your user to this App via `AutoAuth`.
 This will result in another pair of credentials, an OAuth Access Token and OAuth Access Token Secret.
 3. You can now use these credentials to access the target service and manipulate your account as desired, using whatever client API library you like.

 To recap, the goal is (usually) to end up with four credentials: